Toggle Location Modal

 4. Difficult to move it

-The food that an individual eats and their lifestyle plays a pivotal role in the development of any disease.
-Below mentioned are some dietary steps that can be undertaken by an individual if he/she has lipoma.
+The food that an individual eats and their lifestyle play a pivotal role in the development of any disease.
+Below are some dietary steps that an individual can undertake if he/she has lipoma.

-2. Fish: Fish contains healthy omega-3 fats and protein in good amounts.Omega-3 fats help reduce inflammation and may help limit the growth of lipomas.
+• Fish: It contains healthy omega-3 fats and protein in good amounts.Omega-3 fats help reduce inflammation and may help limit the growth of lipomas.
 Salmon and tuna are high sources of omega-3 fatty acids as well as protein.

 Takeaway